-Keeping Hands to Myself: A Free Social Story
+Keeping Hands to Myself: A Free Printable Social Story

-For children ages 3-8 · Free to read, print, and personalize
+For children ages 3-8 · Free to read online, download as a printable PDF, and personalize

 Grabbing, poking, and surprise hugs are among the most common social challenges in early childhood classrooms.
 This story teaches safe hands with positive alternatives instead of shame, which is what actually changes behavior.
 It supports classroom behavior goals and pairs well with a fidget or pockets strategy.